 - Spice it up: Place all the ingredients into a food processor or blender along with a roughly chopped jalapeno or chipotle pepper.
 Blend until smooth.

-Is corn salad healthy?
+Is corn tomato salad with avocado healthy?

 This Mexican salad can be a wonderful addition to a healthy diet.
 However, corn is high in starch which can spike your blood pressure if consumed in excess.
 Therefore, people with diabetes should limit their corn intake.